 Tacos al Pastor

-Restaurants in Puerto Vallarta
+Where to Eat in Puerto Vallarta

-The Marina Zone sits just south of the airport and north of the Hotel Zone and is where you’ll find more stand alone restaurants and less street food than in some of the other neighborhoods.
+The Marina Zone sits just south of the airport and north of the Hotel Zone and is where you’ll find more standalone restaurants and less street food than in some of the other neighborhoods.
 For most visitors it’s either where you land or where your resort is.
 It’s not the neighborhood I choose first but it has its advantages and a few restaurants worth knowing about.

 A tacon de res at Tacon de Marlin Puerto Vallarta